laurawpaaby/EduChatEval/README.md

 ```

 **3.** Classify and Predict
+The annotaded data generated in Step 1 is used to train a classification model, which is then directly deployed to classify the messages of the dialogues from Step 2.

 ```python
 # initiate module to classify and predict labels
 predictor = PredictLabels(model_name="distilbert/distilroberta-base") # model to be trained and used for predictions